 - Broth - You can use Imagine's vegetarian "no-chicken" broth or any low sodium vegetable broth of your choosing.

-- Vegan Mayo - I used Follow Your Heart's Vegenaise, but you can use your favorite brand.
+- Mayo - I used Follow Your Heart's Vegenaise, but you can use your favorite brand.
 Use a soy-free version if needed.
+You can use traditional mayo if not vegan or avoiding eggs.

 - Seasonings - These include dried parsley, salt and white pepper.